How to Make Beef Stock

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Beef stock made using this process will be low in carbs, low-glycemic, and suitable for the original South Beach Diet.
+If you make homemade beef stock made using my tips including removing most of the fat, it will be low in carbs and suitable for any phase of the original South Beach Diet.

 Find More Recipes Like This One: